 It comprises two hydro-power facilities – the Kangaroo Valley and Bendeela power stations, with total generating capacity of 240 megawatts.

 Kangaroo Valley Power Station in the Kangaroo Valley has two 80-megawatt pump turbines, for a total electricity generating capacity of 160 megawatts.
 Bendeela Power Station has two 40-megawatt pump turbines, for a total of 80 megawatts of electricity generating capacity.

 Other pumped hydro and conventional plants

 The three above mentioned projects are the largest ones at present in Australia.
 Another of note include is the 90MW Tarraleah Power Station in Tasmania.
-There are about 100 other hydroelectric plants around the country, but they are small and largely service local communities.
+There are about 100 other hydroelectric plants around the country, but they are small and mostly service local communities.
 Most are conventional hydro-power and not pumped hydro (dams using gravity).

 The future of pumped hydro power

 A recent study by the Australian National University found that the country has the capacity to store 1,000 times more the renewable energy that it could ever possibly need.